studenttak/modules/0372/mdModule.md

 |-|-|
 |D+0|2|

+In this notation `D+0` refers to the location that is pointed to by the stack pointer, `D`.
+The `+0` indicates an offset of zero.

 However, if push 13 follows immediately, then stack becomes as follows:

 |location|content|
 |-|-|
 |D+1|2|
 |D+0|13|

+In this table, the notation `D+1` references the address that is one byte higher than where the stack pointer (D) points to.
+Not that at this point, the stack pointer is decremented in the process to push 13.
+As a result, the location that stores the value of 2 has not changed, but its offset from where the stack pointer points to is changed because the stack pointer has changed.

 # Mutual agreement